Lzzyyy123/spore_detect/docs/README.md

 # ACF-YOLOv8s

-ACF-YOLOv8s: an Enhanced YOLOv8 Model for Detection of Fungal Spores with Various Morphological Variants
+ACF-YOLOv8s: an Enhanced YOLOv8 Model for Detection of Sporangia of Plasmopara viticola with Various Morphological Variants

 <img src="234.png" style="zoom: 80%;" />